 - Tags: used in conjunction with a Spaces setting for the property (Achievements – filter by tag), will filter out achievements that don’t have the tag in a space, no matter the other settings.
 The Spaces setting is off by default.
 Note: if you are not using this feature, make sure that the setting is off for the space, otherwise you won’t see any achievements in the modal within Scenario!

 A number of reports are available to extract useful information from the raw data collected by Trophio.
 Note that the Collected items report relies on some custom configuration that cannot currently be set by normal users (all relevant information will appear in the Full report, however).

-- Full report: a complete report of the achievements of all users (the status and how many times they completed each), along with the related score.
+- Achievements: a complete report of the achievements of all users (the status and how many times they completed each).

 - Leaderboard: a report ranking the users by score.